 You should be fishing 0X-3X tippet during high water just in case you find a monster on the end of the line.
 Plus your fly patterns will be heavy so you’re likely to get into a lot of snags, and you’ll get a load more flies back with heavier line.

 It’s highly recommended to walk the bank of the river with two rods during high water.
-Have one loaded up with a sinking line and a streamer and the other ready to with a floating line and a nymphing rig.
+Have one loaded up with a fly fishing sinking line and a streamer and the other ready to with a floating line and a nymphing rig.
 This allows you to cover a great range of depths and hunt for those larger specimens.

 Carrying some split shot is also a good idea in case you need to tie some extra weight on to get your fly pattern deeper.
 You can also add a strike indicator to your nymph setup, which is especially handy when dealing with strange currents.